You can volunteer anytime to help us build trails.

 Our regular trail crews love company . . . and help.
-Normally they work Wednesday through Friday starting at 7:30 AM Central Time.
+Normally they work Monday through Friday starting at 7:00 AM Central Time.

+Hiking clubs and local civic / social groups are encouraged to volunteer as well.
 We need to know what days (or weeks) you will be volunteering so we can arrange for accommodations and meals.

 Students !
 For details and what to bring check here:

-Base Camp Location –
+ASB Base Camp Location 2020 –

 Email for more information firstname.lastname@example.org or call the office at (931)456-6259

 Trail Building and Design Classes 2020 – To Be Announced

 The Cumberland Trails Conference continues sponsorship of classes on trail design and construction.
 Dates will be posted in the NEWS section.

 Introduction to Trail Building class runs 9 to 2 CT.
 Participants learn the full range of trail building from clearing duff and grubbing bushes to finished trail.
 Each technique is carefully demonstrated by Master Trail Builders before students get a chance to put their new skills to work.